studentX/lab2/scheduler/README.md

 > The party pooper scheduler!
 Write a party scheduler that will only schedule
 > a pod if it has a costume.

+NOTE: Skip to step 1 if no GO Chops!

-1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either ghoul or goblin and matches node costumes...
+1. Define a custom party scheduler aka partysched, that checks if a given pod has a costume label set to either `ghoul` or `goblin` and matches node costumes...
 1. Use the following docker image: k8sland/go-partysched:0.0.2
 1. Setup a partysched deployment with a service account and RBAC rules
 1. Deploy your custom scheduler and pod